-Indeed, the second assumption yields better results, since it does not depend on the number of elements in the ranked list.
-In similar, as in the assumption of query expansion~\cite{chum2011}, the scores reflect an error characteristic after some points and no content correlation is expected between the query and reference frames.
-Hence, the proposed technique is inspired by the assumption of query expansion.
+Indeed, the second assumption yields better results, since it does not depend on the number of elements in ranked lists.
+Similarly, as in the assumption of query expansion~\cite{chum2011}, scores reflect an error characteristic after some points, and no content correlation is expected between the query and reference frames.
+Hence, our technique is inspired by the assumption of query expansion.

-For this purpose, we iteratively calculate first-order score derivatives between all two consecutive confidence scores (i.e., subtracting one point from another) and obtain an adaptively selectable point where the gradient converges to a very small number $\epsilon$ (e.g. $\epsilon$=0.01) after a period of time (after 10 elements).
-This point is accepted as the settling point and all scores are normalized by subtracting this value.
+For this purpose, we iteratively calculate first-order score derivatives between all two consecutive confidence scores (i.e., subtracting one point from another).
+We then obtain an adaptively selectable point where gradient converges to a minimal number $\epsilon$ (e.g., $\epsilon$=0.01) after a period (after 10 elements).
+This point is accepted as a settling point, and all scores are normalized by subtracting this value.